codecamp-prem/morningti.me/README.md

     frontEndServer:process.env.frontEndServer || "http://localhost:3000" // your front end server
 };
  ```

-## database
- I assume you have MongoDB installed and running - this project require you to have it.
- If you dont have MongoDB installed - you can see how to install it [here](https://docs.mongodb.com/manual/installation/)

-**after installing - dont forget to run it with `sh sudo mongod`**

 **note**
  you must have smtp server up and runinig to run your own instance
  It should send activation email to your users as they signup - it can be done only with domain address and smtp server.